 As a result of the coup, anti-nuclear and anti-military sentiment grew.
 The government, still reeling from the war, could not bring themselves to demilitarize completely, but saw the need to cut their nuclear stockpiles.
 Over the next five years, Courelli completely disarmed their nuclear program and began rebuilding their infrastructure, which had been delayed by the 1970s depression and damaged by the coup.
 The nation soon became extreme proponents of global nuclear disarmament.

 It was clear to all that massive overhauls would have to be done to the economic system if Courelli was to pull itself from the depths.
-Thankfully, Governor Fitzgerald was as effective an economist as he was a diplomat.
+Thankfully, Governor Pero was as effective an economist as he was a diplomat.
 Between 1985 and 1990, he began implementing policies that increased manufacturing and construction jobs, and began opening trade with foreign nations.
 While the Courellian economy initially took a hit due to decreased revenue from lowered tariffs, by 1990, the economy had begun righting itself.

 Courelli was swift to grab onto the trends of the information era.
 The government pushed for massive expansion of modern technology, and huge projects were put in place to overhaul Leoncavallo from the ground-up.
 In a reflection of its time in after the coup, the Courellian economy exploded, rapidly increasing through the ‘90s and into the early 2000s to resemble its glory days.

 1998 saw a massive scandal involving then-Speaker of the National Assembly Marcus Vitta, who was caught embezzling National Assembly appropriation funds under the cover of a government charity.
 The government used the case to invoke severe and stringent oversight policies on the National Assembly, which would reduce their public powers significantly.
-Marcus Vitta resigned, leading to early elections.

 In 2000, a wave of gun-based crimes in Leoncavallo led to severe overhaul of gun ownership laws.
 The crimes, which were mostly muggings-gone-wrong in various parks and public spaces of the capital, led to a six year debate on public safety measures and privacy concerns, which would lead to the creation of the Bastion Network in 2005.
 The Bastion Network was a city-wide CCTV network created and monitored by Bastion Technologies.
 The implementation of the system would see a marked decrease in crime throughout the city.
 However, stringent regulatory and bureaucratic laws meant that the system's effectiveness at actually preventing crime were severely limited.